Diabetic Ketoacidosis Management

 Insulin bolus of 0.1U/kg, followed by insulin continuous infusion at a rate of 0.1U/kg/hour.

 Hourly (or more frequent glucose checks) with a decrease in insulin delivery dose when glucose level is 250mg/dl or less.
-At this time, insulin dose is further decreased to 0.05 or 0.1U/kg hourly until DKA is resolved.
+At this time, the insulin dose is further decreased to 0.05 or 0.1U/kg hourly until DKA is resolved.

 • Patients, once stabilized and deemed able to eat, can be transitioned to subcutaneous insulin administration and routine glucose monitoring (point of care/ POC glucometers)